 Facebook is the most used medium for native advertising.

 Facebook launched Instagram-stories and now has its own Facebook-stories platform.
-Facebook-stories is an equivalent to Snapchat.
+Facebook-stories is equivalent to Snapchat.
 It is a platform where users post pictures and videos that the receiver can see once and that disappears after 24 hours.
 Facebook expects Stories to become bigger than the news feed in 2019.

 Additionally, Facebook has recently published Facebook Attribution – a tool illustrating and measuring the worth of digital touch points of the customer journey (also external to Facebook).
 It is hereby possible to measure more than just the clicks leading to a purchase.
 It allows gaining a more detailed insight into how much value the specific exposure-based advertisements has generated.